-- Ensuring all staff have regular and appropriate training (including induction) to enable them to recognise the signs and symptoms of abuse, and ensure they are aware of our procedures and reporting mechanisms. - o Monitoring children who have been identified as 'in need', including the need for protection and implementing specific interventions and taking action for those who may be at risk of harm. - Keeping confidential child protection records, which are stored securely and shared appropriately, including with other professionals. - Developing effective and supportive liaison with other agencies to ensure children are safeguarded where concern arise. - The procedures contained in this policy apply to all staff, including trustees, temporary or third-party agency staff and volunteers. - CHEVENING SCHOOL NURSERY adheres to the Kent Safeguarding Children Multi-Agency Partnership (KSCMP) safeguarding children's procedures.
-The full KSCMP procedures document and additional guidance relating to specific safeguarding issues can be found on the KSCMP website: www.kscmp.org.uk
+- As part of the safeguarding ethos of our setting, we are committed to: - o Maintaining children's welfare as our paramount concern. - Developing a child centered environment and fostering a culture in which children feel safe, secure, valued, and respected, confident to talk openly and are sure of being listened to. - Developing appropriate and positive relationships between children and the adults that care for them, including working with both parents (where possible/appropriate) to ensure the welfare of all children, including, where necessary, the need to refer to other agencies when safeguarding concerns arise. - Using age-appropriate learning opportunities to help early years children understand and identify the parameters of what is appropriate child and adult behaviour; what is 'safe', to recognise when they and others close to them are not safe, and how to seek advice and support if they are concerned. - Ensuring all staff have regular and appropriate training (including induction) to enable them to recognise the signs and symptoms of abuse, and ensure they are aware of our procedures and reporting mechanisms. - Monitoring children who have been identified as 'in need', including the need for protection and implementing specific interventions and taking action for those who may be at risk of harm. - o Keeping confidential child protection records, which are stored securely and shared appropriately, including with other professionals. - o Developing effective and supportive liaison with other agencies to ensure children are safeguarded where concern arise. - The procedures contained in this policy apply to all staff, including trustees, temporary or third-party agency staff and volunteers.
+This policy applies where there are any child protection concerns regarding children who attend the settings but may also apply to other children connected to the setting, for example, siblings or students on student/work placements (under 18s). - Chevening School Nursery adheres to the Kent Safeguarding Children Multi-Agency Partnership (KSCMP) safeguarding children's procedures.
+The full KSCMP procedures, documents and additional guidance relating to specific safeguarding issues can be found on the KSCMP website: www.kscmp.org.uk